 "Project Alpha," the other man said as they both flashed their IDs at me.
 "We're here to take you to the airport from which you will be taken to the Location."

 "The Location" was what they had dubbed the top-secret place where the Project Alpha guinea pigs would be spending the next twelve months.
-I wondered where that was but didn't ask - I would find out soon enough anyway.
+I wondered where that was, but didn't ask; I doubted they would tell me anyway.
 I patted the pockets where I had put Pidgeotto and Sunflora's Poke Balls and climbed into the car.

-It had been a week since I'd tried my luck at the Ecruteak Gym against Morty and his ghosts and the defeat was still hanging over me like one of Gengar's Curses.
+It had been a week since I'd tried my luck at the Ecruteak Gym against Morty and his Ghost Pokemon and the defeat was still hanging over me like one of Gengar's Curses.

 Still, when I picked it up from almost annoyingly chirpy Nurse Joy, I figured Mum had sent me cookies or something after reading my letter about how I had lost out to Morty.
 Instead, it instructed me to take two Pokemon outside with me and wait.

 If that seemed strange at the time, the fact that a car turned up a few minutes later and some guys in black suits ushered me in really freaked me out.
-I just sat quietly on the seat and tried to figure out what Morty would do in a situation like this as they drove off.
+I tried to figure out what Morty would do in a situation like this as they drove off.

 I pulled myself together and tried to stop thinking about fake dreams and fake memories.
 I forced myself to believe I had been born here.
 I never knew a mother and I had no older brother.
 I had always lived here.